 This area is also popular for mountain biking and hiking.
-With a vast network of trails there is a great opportunity for visitors to explore the park.
+The vast trail network offers a great opportunity for visitors to explore the Provincial Park and beyond.
 Keep in mind that these trails are shared multi-use trails so remember to keep your head up and be mindful of your surroundings.

 There are 43-vehicle accessible campsites within the park.
 9 of which are available on a first-come first serve basis.
 Camping at the park is permitted year-round however the facilities are only available when the park is open during the summer season (June 1st -Sept 30th).
 Campsites are nestled in the trees offering a little more privacy.
 Showers, toilets, picnic tables, campfire rings and drinking water is available within the camping area.

 Making a reservation prior to travel is highly recommended and can be done online.

 The multi-use trail network weaves in and out of the provincial park connecting to the City of Fernie, Fernie Alpine Resort, and Island Lake Lodgebike.
 You'll be sure to find a trail you'll love whether you're looking for a family-friendly ride for novice riders, a white-knuckle rush to get the heart pumping, or to get your sweat on with a whole day enduro ride complete with grinding climbs and fast descents to test your stomach's capacity to hold down breakfast.

 If you want to take the tempo down a level, the multi-use trail network is all explorable on foot.
 Pick up a Fernie Hiking & Biking Trail Map from any of the outdoor shops along Historic Downtown 2nd Avenue, or from the Visitor Information Centre.
 You can also find a digital copy below.